Puff adder: Behaviour

 Normally a sluggish species, the puff adder relies on camouflage for protection.
 Locomotion is primarily rectilinear, using the broad ventral scales in a caterpillar fashion and aided by its own weight for traction.
 When agitated, it can resort to a typical serpentine movement of surprising speed.

 Although mainly terrestrial, these snakes are good swimmers and can also climb with ease; often they are found basking in low bushes.
 One specimen was found 4.6 m above the ground in a densely branched tree.

 If disturbed, they hiss loudly and continuously, adopting a tightly coiled defensive posture with the forepart of their body held in a taut "S" shape.
 At the same time, they may attempt to back away from the threat towards cover.
 They may strike suddenly and fast, to the side as easily as forwards, before returning quickly to the defensive position, ready to strike again.
 During a strike, the force of the impact is so strong, and the long fangs penetrate so deeply, that prey items are often killed by the physical trauma alone.
 The fangs apparently can penetrate soft leather.

 They can strike to a distance of about one-third of their body length, but juveniles can launch their entire bodies forwards in the process.
 These snakes rarely grip their victims, but instead release quickly to return to the striking position.

 Feeding

 Mostly nocturnal, they rarely forage actively, preferring, instead, to ambush prey as it happens by.
-Their prey includes mammals, birds, amphibians, and lizards.
+Their prey includes mammals (rodents [Aethomys sp., Arvicanthis sp., Mastomys sp., Otomys sp., Rattus sp., Rhabdomys pumilio, and Saccostomus campestris] and even occasionally small deer), birds, amphibians (such as Schismaderma carens), lizards, other snakes, and tortoises.